 - Eat a Heart Healthy Diet

 Many of these steps are self-explanatory, but when it comes to eating a heart healthy diet, seniors sometimes struggle.
-The idea of shopping for complex menu items or preparing elaborate recipes can feel daunting.
+The idea of shopping for smart food and complex menu items or preparing elaborate recipes can feel daunting.
 Emotions also sometimes take over and create dietary challenges, especially for seniors who are homebound, spend a lot of time alone and are less active.
 Mindless snacking is easy to do when you’re bored, frustrated, depressed or feeling isolated from family and friends.
-When you are mindlessly snacking all day, junk food is often the easiest (and most appealing!) option to grab.
+When you are mindlessly snacking all day, smart food is often the most difficult (and least appealing!) option to grab.

-If you’re concerned about your heart health and trying to make some dietary improvements, there are a few tips that can help make this process easier and more enjoyable too.
+If you’re concerned about your heart health and trying to make some dietary improvements, there are a few tips that can help make choosing smart foods easier and more enjoyable too.
 Let’s take a look at them.

-Impulse shopping often leads to more junk food purchases and less healthy choices.
+Impulse shopping often leads to more junk food purchases and less smart food choices.
 That’s why it’s so important to have a plan.
 Take Sunday afternoon to create a meal plan for the week.
-Include breakfast, lunch and dinner, as well as two snacks each day.
+Include breakfast, lunch and dinner, as well as two “smart food” snacks each day.
 Then, do a pantry inventory to determine what you need to buy and create your shopping list.
-Knowing ahead of time what you plan to buy will make the grocery store feel less overwhelming, and this can help you make better food choices too.
+Knowing ahead of time what you plan to buy will make the grocery store feel less overwhelming, and this can help you make smart food choices too.

 As you’re creating your meal plan and shopping list, keep color and variety in mind.
 A quick inventory of your basket in the checkout line should have you seeing all the colors of the rainbow.
 Colors indicate concentrations of specific vitamins and minerals.
 A few examples – tomatoes are dense in lutein, kale is packed with vitamin A and C, and blueberries contain a healthy dose of polyphenols and antioxidant properties.
 A colorful plate also looks more appealing to the eye, and the visual appeal of your plate is important because it helps to improve your appetite and makes for a more satisfying meal.